amortimer20/sehs-io/src/pages/c-sharp-fundamentals/activities/4-1-methods.md

 }
 ```

-You may be expecting this program to display the two messages in a console.
-However, if you try to execute this program, nothing happens.
+You may expect this code to display the two messages in the console, but if you try to execute it, nothing will happen.
+This brings us to the next important part of methods: calling them.

 #### Calling a Method

-Just because you implemented a method, it does not mean it will execute.
-It's up to you to decide when you need your method to execute.
-Here's what's cool: we can use a defined method wherever and whenever we want!
-To **call/invoke/use** a method, write its name, including the parentheses.
+Defining a method doesn’t automatically execute it.
+Instead, you, as the programmer, decide when and where a method should run.
+You can use a defined method anywhere in your program by calling or invoking it by name, followed by parentheses.

 ```cs
 // Some code